 Cool food and teething biscuits: If your baby is already eating solids, the Cleveland Clinic recommends teething biscuits or cold foods like yogurt.
 One wise mom even recommends bagels for teething, when age-appropriate.
 But do make sure to wash your baby’s gums after.
 Yep, once those teeth start coming in, so do the risks of cavities.
 And seriously, no one wants to deal with dentist bills at this stage.

-Over-the-counter medication: This isn’t a solution you’re going to want to rely on regularly.
+Certain over-the-counter medication: This isn’t a solution you’re going to want to rely on regularly.
 But if your baby is having a rough night because of teething, it’s ok to give them Tylenol in the recommended dose for your child’s age and weight.
 It’s always good to call your doctor and check with them before giving your child any medicine.

 What teething pain remedies should I stay away from?